-- It does not gather inventory for other Oracle applications like Oracle WebLogic that may be installed on the same server; you may plan to collect this inventory with third-party tools as well. - Direct inventory gathering combined with a network scanning discovery method cannot operate with Oracle 12c and beyond (as explained in Direct Collection of Oracle Inventory).
+- It cannot collect any inventory from the standby database instance in an Active Data Guard configuration (although, of course, the active database instance is inventoried as usual). - It does not gather inventory for other Oracle applications like Oracle WebLogic that may be installed on the same server; you may plan to collect this inventory with third-party tools as well. - Direct inventory gathering combined with a network scanning discovery method cannot operate with Oracle 12c and beyond (as explained in Direct Collection of Oracle Inventory).